We didn’t invent the lock. We perfected it.

 1784—New concepts developed in lock-making

 New concepts for locking devices were developed in Europe in the 17th century.
 Early Bramah locks utilized a series of sliders in a circular pattern to provide exceptional security.
-Bramah is the oldest lock company in the world and continues to manufacture its famous mechanism over 200 years later.
+Bramah is the oldest lock company in the world and continues to manufacture its famous mechanism more than 200 years later.

 1774-1920—Lock-making takes off